daniel-lorenzo-silveira/Q-SYS-Matrox-Monarch-Rec-Control-HDX/README.md

 ##  Project Overview

 This plugin was developed to provide **centralized control and monitoring** of the **Matrox Monarch HDX** encoder within the Q-SYS audio and control ecosystem.
-The objective is to integrate the Matrox's recording and streaming functionality directly into the Q-SYS Designer interface, eliminating the need for complex network programming.
+The objective is to integrate the Matrox's recording functionality directly into the Q-SYS Designer interface, eliminating the need for complex network programming.

 The plugin handles:
 * **HTTPS/RESTful API** communication with the Matrox (including authentication).
-* Real-time status **Polling** (Recording State, Operation Mode).
+* Real-time status **Polling** si(Recording State, Operation Mode).
 * Bidirectional control (Start/Stop).
 * HTTP status feedback and handling of *timeout* or *retry* events.